 Brief artists statement and itemized list of work submitted: title, size, medium, price of work submitted.
 Also include artist’s contact info: name, email, phone (evening and daytime numbers), mailing address and website if available.

 Learn how City Lights is dedicated to serving the community.
 Thank you Connecticut Post for this great article!

-City Lights was recently voted “Best Gallery in Fairfield County” by the 2012 Fairfield Weekly’s Readers’ Poll!
+City Lights was voted “Best Gallery in Fairfield County” by the 2012 Fairfield Weekly’s Readers’ Poll!
 This is the fifth time we were voted best!
 Thank you everyone!